Finite elements can handle complex geometry, adaptive meshes, higher-order approximations and has a firm theory

 c = np.linalg.solve(A, b) # numpy arrays, numerical solve

-Note: the symbolic computation of A
+Note: the symbolic computation of A, b and A.LUsolve(b)

 can be very tedious.